3-manifolds/SnapPy/doc-source/installing.rst

 - `PARI <http://pari.math.u-bordeaux.fr/>`_:  Inside the SnapPy directory do::

     bash build_pari.sh   # Downloads and builds the PARI library

 - `Togl <http://togl.sf.net>`_: a 3d widget for Tk.
 For OS X and Linux, there are pre-built binaries of this in the snappy subdirectory, e.g. snappy/linux2-tk8.4.
 First, test if those work via::

-    sudo python -m easy_install PyOpenGL
     python snappy/polyviewer.py

+  A Dirichlet domain should appear, which you can spin around etc. If this doesn't work, there's two things that could be going wrong:

+    - Your version of PyOpenGL is broken.

-  A Dirichlet domain should appear, which you can spin around etc. If this doesn't work, you'll need to edit or follow "build_togl.sh" to build Togl directly, and create the appropriate subdirectory of snappy.
+    - The pre-built binaries aren't working.
+In this case, you'll need to edit or follow "build_togl.sh" to build Togl directly, and create the appropriate subdirectory of snappy.

 Finally, compile and install the SnapPy module (which will install